winterji/KIV-ISW-LyraGameCaptureTheFlag/README.md

 # Welcome to Lyra Capture the Flag Game Mode with enhanced AI agents!

+This plugin was created as course material for semestral work for course KIV/ISW at University of West Bohemia.

 ![Lyra Start Game Capture the Flag](https://i.imgur.com/5UdE4Ah.png)

 Unreal Engine 5 comes with a new feature called [Game Features Plugins](https://dev.epicgames.com/documentation/unreal-engine/game-features-and-modular-gameplay-in-unreal-engine) allowing for modular and standalone game content.
 The [Lyra Starter game](https://www.unrealengine.com/marketplace/en-US/product/lyra) already uses this feature extensively to create modular game modes such as the Control point and the Team deathmatch.